Steve6546/Wallpapers/docs/modules/usage/configuration-options.md

 ---

 > **Note**: Adjust configurations carefully, especially for memory, security, and network-related settings to ensure optimal performance and security.
-Please note that the configuration options may be subject to change in future versions of OpenHands.
+Please note that the configuration options may be subject to change in future versions of AZM AI.
 It's recommended to refer to the official documentation for the most up-to-date information.